gcuellarm/Staking-App/README.md

 # 💸💻 Staking App
-This project is a decentralized staking application written in Solidity, utilizing the Foundry framework for development and testing.
+This project is a decentralized staking application written in Solidity, using the Foundry framework for development and testing.
 The application allows users to deposit tokens, stake them for a fixed period, claim rewards, and withdraw their staked tokens.
 The system uses ERC20 tokens for staking, and rewards are distributed at specified intervals.

 The repository also includes tests for both the StakingToken and StakingApp contracts to ensure they function as expected.